rohith7799/Concrete-compressive-strength-project/README.md

 Used Hyper Parameter Tuning technic to hunt the different parameters that will lead us to a model of good quality

+Used the visualization tools to look into the difference between the train error and test error.